svilme

 • Weights cannot be negative.

-In the Dijkstra algorithm, a minDist array is used to record the minimum distance from each node to the source point.
+In Dijkstra's algorithm, a minDist array is used to record the minimum distance from each node to the source.

-1. First, select the node closest to the source point that has not been visited.
+1. First, select the node closest to the source that has not been visited.

 2. Second, mark this closest node as visited.

-3. Third, update the distances from unvisited nodes to the source point (i.e., update the minDist array).
+3. Third, update the distances from the non-visited nodes to the source (i.e., update the minDist array).

 import java.util.Scanner;